uwescience/myria-docs/index.markdown

 ## Part 3: Run the Myria query execution engine, MyriaX

 MyriaX is designed to run in a shared-nothing cluster.
-It consists of a coordinator and a set of workers.
+It consists of a coordinator process and a set of worker processes.
 The coordinator receives query plans in JSON through a REST api and gets the workers to execute these query plans.